-Don't let safety be an afterthought.
+Safety should not be an afterthought.
 Before installing, servicing or calibrating review and follow applicable policies and procedures to ensure worker safety.
 Machinery must be in a safe state and be aware of any additional hazards that can arise when installing and calibrating higher force transducers.